 OMG, this resin earrings project is so simple, and the result is so stunning.
 And you know what’s even better?
 You can make these with sterling silver for less than $4 a pair.
-Jumping on the trend in geometric-shaped jewelry, I used small circle-shaped rings and added a little flare with colored resin and metallic powders.
+Jumping on the trend in geometric-shaped jewelry, I used small circle-shaped rings and added a little flare with pigment for epoxy and metallic powders.